Don't Knock! Rowhammer at the Backdoor of DNN Models: Evaluation

 \subsection{Evaluation Metrics}

-\paragraph{Number of Bit Flips ($N_{flip}$)} As in \cite{yao2020deephammer,hong2019terminal,rakin2020tbt,bai2021targeted}, the first metric we use to evaluate our method is $N_{flip}$ which indicates how many bits are different in the new version of the model in total.
+\textit{\textbf{Number of Bit Flips ($N_{flip}$):}} As in \cite{yao2020deephammer,hong2019terminal,rakin2020tbt,bai2021targeted}, the first metric we use to evaluate our method is $N_{flip}$, which indicates how many bits are flipped in the new version of the model.
 The $N_{flip}$ has to be as low as possible because only a limited number of bit locations are vulnerable to the Rowhammer attack in DRAM.
 As the $N_{flip}$ increases, the probability of finding a right match of vulnerable bit offsets decreases. $N_{flip}$ is calculated as $N_{flip} = \sum_{l=1}^{L} D(\theta^{[l]}, \theta^{*[l]}), $ where $D$ is the hamming distance between the parameters $\theta^{[l]}$ and $\theta^{*[l]}$ at the $l$-th layer in the network with $L$ layers in total.

-\paragraph{DRAM Match Rate ($r_{match}$)} After a Rowhammer specific bit-search method runs, the outputs are given as the locations of target bits in a DNN model.
+\textit{\textbf{DRAM Match Rate ($r_{match}$):}} After a Rowhammer-specific bit-search method runs, the outputs are given as the locations of target bits in a DNN model.
 However, not all of the bit locations are flippable in the DRAM.
-Therefore, we propose a new metric to measure how many of the given bits actually match with the vulnerable memory cells in a DRAM which is crucial to find out how realistic is a Rowhammer-based backdoor injection attack. $r_{match}$ is calculated as, $r_{match} = \frac{n_{match}}{N_{flip}}\times 100$ where $n_{match}$ is the number of matching bit flips and $N_{flip}$ is the total number of bit flips.
+Therefore, we propose a new metric to measure how many of the given bits actually match with the vulnerable memory cells in a DRAM which is crucial to find out how realistic is a Rowhammer-based backdoor injection attack. $r_{match}$ is calculated as, $r_{match} = \frac{n_{match}}{N_{flip}}\times (1-\frac{\delta}{S}) \times100$ where $n_{match}$ is the number of matching bit flips, $N_{flip}$ is the total number of bit flips, $S$ is the number of bits in a page, and $\delta$ is the number of accidental bit flips within a page.
 Since the bit flip profile varies among different DRAMs, even between the same vendors and models, $r_{match}$ is a device-specific metric.

-\paragraph{Test Accuracy (TA)} In order to evaluate the effect of backdoor injection to the main task performance we use Test Accuracy as one of the metrics.
+\textit{\textbf{Test Accuracy (TA):}} In order to evaluate the effect of backdoor injection to the main task performance we use Test Accuracy as one of the metrics.
 Test Accuracy is defined as the ratio of correct classifications on the test data set with no backdoor trigger added.
 Ideally, we expect the backdoor injection methods to cause minimal to no degradation in the Test Accuracy in the target DNN models.

-\paragraph{Attack Success Rate (ASR)} We define the Attack Success Rate as the ratio of misclassifications on the test data set to the target class when the backdoor trigger is added to the samples.
-Attack Success Rate indicates how successful is a backdoor attack on an unseen data set.
+\textit{\textbf{Attack Success Rate (ASR):}} We define the Attack Success Rate as the ratio of misclassifications on the test data set to the target class when the backdoor trigger is added to the samples.
+Attack Success Rate indicates how successful a backdoor attack is on an unseen data set.